mickael-carl/sophons/README.md

 execution model is flawed: it copies a Python script to the controlled host for every task and executes it.
 Instead Sophons is decomposed in two small
 components:
-* a dialer, that connects to controlled nodes, copies the inventory and playbook as well as the executer to them in a temporary directory, and then runs said executer for local execution,
+* an executer, tasked with running the actual operations against the host without the network overhead for each task,
-* an executer, tasked with running the actual operations against the host without the network overhead for each task.
+* a dialer, that connects to controlled nodes, copies all the necessary data and the executer and then runs it for local execution.

 ## Why